 The Charlotte Regional Workforce Development Partnership (CRWDP) was established to serve as a support organization to the Charlotte Regional Partnership to address the needs of both the workforce and the special training needs of business and industry.
 By providing customized training, the ten community colleges in the partnership complement the Charlotte Regional Partnership in attracting new jobs to the region.
 The CRWDP creates resource development opportunities by capitalizing on each community college's strengths and focusing on collaboration and partnerships.

-- Home to eight Fortune 500 headquarters, including Bank of America, Duke Energy, Lowe’s and Family Dollar Stores
+- Home to 7 Fortune 500 headquarters, including Bank of America, Duke Energy and Lowe’s

 - Largest concentration of foreign-owned firms between Washington, D.C., and Atlanta, Ga.